 1. Bari: The Beating Heart

-Bari Vecchia: A Labyrinth of Life and History
+Bari Vecchia: Labyrinth of Life and History

-Cathedral of San Sabino: The Solstice of Light
+Cattedrale di San Sabino: The Solstice of Light

 2. Polignano and Monopoli: Coast of Dreams